vmware/cluster-api-provider-cloud-director/docs/QUICKSTART.md

 Refer to [workload cluster operations](WORKLOAD_CLUSTER.md) for more details.

 ### Clean up
-1. Delete workload cluster (Yet to be filled)
-2. Delete Management cluster (Yet to be filled)
+Delete Management cluster (Yet to be filled)